- Student Services

 The WMS Health Office is located on the first floor near the student services office.
 The Health Office is open each student school day from 8:00 am until 4:00 pm.

 Our School Nurse is Mitzi Girtler, RN.
-She is at WMS on Mondays, Wednesdays and Fridays.

 Students utilize the health office daily when ill or injured and for daily treatments or medications.
 We also screen all 7th graders each fall for vision and hearing status.